 Do I Need to File Bylaws With the State?

 Bylaws are an extremely important part of forming a corporation.
 They make up an internal corporate document that establishes the basic ground rules governing a corporation's operation.
 While they are not required to be filed with the state, they should be maintained in the corporate records book for easy access to review the guidelines for managing the business.
-Bylaws further lend legitimacy to the corporation in the eyes of banks, creditors, the Internal Revenue Service and other business and government entities with which the corporation will interact.
+Bylaws give the corporation legitimacy in the eyes of banks, creditors, the Internal Revenue Service, and other business and government entities with which the corporation will interact.

 In contrast to corporations, limited liability companies or LLCs do not have a board of directors.
 The LLC business is managed by individuals called members/managers.
-Each LLC must have at least one member/manager but may have more.
+Each LLC must have at least one member/manager but might have more.

-New Jersey law provides no restrictions or other requirements with regard to where member/managers live but they must be at least 18 years old.
+New Jersey law gives no restrictions or other requirements with regard to where member/managers live, but they must be at least 18 years old.

 The Certificate of Formation must list the names and addresses of each member/manager of the LLC.

 Registering all Business for Tax and Employer Purposes

-Regardless of whether the business is formed in New Jersey or another state, or whether it is a corporation, LLC, partnership, or sole proprietor, in order to transact business in New Jersey, Form NJ-REG is required to be filed to register the business for employment and tax purposes.
-The NJ-REG form requests detailed and complete information about the activities and organization of the company.
+Regardless of whether the business is formed in New Jersey or another state, or whether it is a corporation, LLC, partnership, or sole proprietor, to transact business in New Jersey, Form NJ-REG must be filed to register the business for employment and tax purposes.
+The NJ-REG form requests detailed and complete information about the company's activities and organization.

-There is no fee to file the NJ-REG, but it must be filed no less than five (5) days before beginning operation of your business in New Jersey.
+There is no fee to file the NJ-REG, but it must be filed no less than five days before beginning operation of the business in New Jersey.
 Additionally, if the business will be collecting sales tax, the NJ-REG must be filed no less 15 days before the business's first sale.

 Before filing the NJ-REG, the business must have a federal identification number (FEIN), which will also be its tax number in New Jersey.
 This is a mandatory requirement for all businesses with employees.
-You can apply for an FEIN online with the IRS or as you complete the online NJ-REG.
+You can apply for an FEIN online with the IRS or with the online NJ-REG.